When Sterling Silver Needs a Qualified Appraisal for Donation, Estate or Insurance

 Why Date-of-Value Matters

 Unlike a donation appraisal (which values items as of the donation date) or an insurance appraisal (which reflects current replacement cost), an estate appraisal must establish value as of the decedent's date of death.
-This retrospective valuation requires the appraiser to research comparable sales and market conditions from that specific point in time—a skill that generic online calculators cannot replicate.
+This retrospective valuation requires the appraiser to research market evidence and market conditions from that specific point in time—a skill that generic online calculators cannot replicate.

 Publication 561 and estate filing practice generally require a defensible FMV for valuable personal property.
 While there is no single hard threshold, the practical standard is whether the value would affect the estate's tax profile or the equitable distribution among beneficiaries.
 Sterling silver collections with services, hollowware, or named-pattern pieces often meet that bar.